 Kimberly, "Set Default to Zero" will actually assign zeros to students.
 If a discussion assignment has been submitted but not yet graded, I can see how getting notification of a zero grade might cause considerably consternation among students, so I wouldn't use it preemptively.

 Can you elaborate on what you're hoping to achieve with the workaround?
-Maybe you would be willing to post this, along with some elaboration on the use case and proposed workaround, as a brand-new question in Find Answers so the topic and solutions don't get lost in the comments section of a not-entirely-related question.
+Maybe you would be willing to post this, along with some elaboration on the use case and proposed workaround, as a brand-new question in Q & A so the topic and solutions don't get lost in the comments section of a not-entirely-related question.

 Thanks so much for the quick response Stephanie!!
 I actually posted a long question/comment to the Community about this in the "Treat Ungraded as Zero' section (just now finding this area).
 In that conversation, the discussion centered around students (not just instructors) viewing the 'ungraded as zero' in their Gradebook.
 After making that post, I spoke with a Canvas tech at our college who suggested the 'set default grade' as zero for all assignments as a solution.
 I realize that this proposed work around has problems of its own, especially since the semester has already begin.
 Bowever, I have not yet found any other solution the issue with 'dropping lowest scores' making students confused. about their current grades on assignments, as well as totals.
 I have pasted that original post below.
 Thank you!!